-That said, Gladiator makes do with a 2721kg trailer towing capacity, while the tray itself can take up to 620kg.
+That said, the Jeep Gladiator makes do with a 2721kg trailer towing capacity, while the tray itself can take up to 620kg.
 Bizarrely, the tailgate can support 816kg on its own.

 One of Gladiator’s most unique selling points is the fact that it’s the first and only convertible pick-up truck on the market, with a removable body-colour hardtop for the Overland (black for the Rubicon) that is truly dead-easy to remove.